 Most bridges consist of porcelain that bond to a metal structure for support.
 Some are made of “all-ceramic,” which is a combination of porcelain and other materials that are similar in appearance.

 All types of bridges mimic the look, shape, and function of natural teeth and are custom-made for every patient.
-The amount of tooth structure removal required for bridges is the same for both anterior and posterior teeth.
-All abutment teeth are prepared like a crown, removing all enamel and any additional tooth structure necessary to create a parallel path of insertion with the other abutment tooth.
+The amount of tooth structure removal required for bridges is the same for both front and back teeth.
+All abutment teeth are prepared like a crown, removing all enamel and any additional tooth structure necessary to create a clear path to the other tooth.

-Less tooth removal is possible for Maryland bridges because it attaches to the backside of the front teeth adjacent to a missing tooth space.
+Less tooth removal is necessary for Maryland bridges because they attach to the backside of the front teeth adjacent to a missing tooth space.
 All other bridges require a significant amount of tooth structure removal.
 The surrounding teeth support an entire structure, rather than just a single tooth restoration.